Vaucluse Bay Range Rear Light

 Vaucluse Bay Range Rear Light is an active lighthouse located on the east side of the entrance to Vaucluse Bay in Vaucluse, New South Wales, Australia.
 It serves as the rear range light companion to the Vaucluse Bay Range Front Light, into Vaucluse Bay.
 The distance between the two lights is 945 m.

 It is one of four lighthouses in a style sometimes called "Disney Castle", the others being Grotto Point Light, Parriwi Head Light and Vaucluse Bay Range Front Light.

-The light is shone through a window.
+The light shines through a window.

 Site operation and visiting

 The light is operated by the Sydney Ports Corporation.
-It is located on private land, not accessible to the public, but easily seen from 12 Wentworth Road.
+It is located on private land, and is not accessible to the public, but it is easily seen from 12 Wentworth Road.